 ✔ Improved opportunities for collaboration and connection.

 Use tips, success stories, and visual examples to build understanding and interest.
-When people see the intranet as a valuable part of their workday, adoption and long-term engagement will follow.
+When employees understand how the intranet supports their daily work, adoption, engagement, and long-term usage naturally follow—reinforcing the overall success of the intranet strategy.

 → For more tips on driving engagement and adoption, join our popular webinar: How to Implement a Successful Intranet in Microsoft 365.